PetroIvaniuk/llms-tools/README.md

 - [GeoSpy](https://geospy.ai/) - upload satellite or aerial images, and GeoSpy’s AI examines visual details like landmarks, terrain features, and vegetation patterns to provide precise location predictions

 ## Other: Fin, Presentation
+- [AI Sheets](https://huggingface.co/blog/aisheets) - open-source tool for building, enriching, and transforming datasets using AI models with no code, by Hugging Face
+- [AI Spreadsheet](https://sourcetable.com) - analyze data and complete tasks in seconds with Sourcetable's Excel & data analyst
 - [TacticAI](https://deepmind.google/discover/blog/tacticai-ai-assistant-for-football-tactics/) - an AI assistant for football tactics, by Google DeepMind
 - [FactSnap](https://factsnap.nand.io/) - reliable fact-checking companion.
 Verify information while browsing the web with the Chrome extension
-- [AI Spreadsheet](https://sourcetable.com) - Analyze data and complete tasks in seconds with Sourcetable's Excel & data analyst
 - [Bricks](https://www.thebricks.com/) - an AI-powered tool that generates reports, visuals, and presentations from your data
 - [Learn About](https://learning.google.com/experiments/learn-about/signup) - generates tailored educational experiences based on user questions and uploaded materials
-- [Hautech AI](https://www.hautech.ai/) - An AI platform that turns simple clothing images into professional-grade fashion photos
+- [Hautech AI](https://www.hautech.ai/) - an AI platform that turns simple clothing images into professional-grade fashion photos
 - [Atlas](https://www.atlas.org/) - a school AI assistant that provides personalized help by studying your specific class materials
 - [Ollie](https://ollie.ai/) - delivers new and favorite recipes written just for you each week
 - [Food Mood](https://artsandculture.google.com/experiment/food-mood/HwHnGalZ3up0EA) - a fusion recipe generator powered, by Google